Automatically Recommend Code Updates: Are We There Yet?: Introduction

-\emph{In this work}, we present the first extensive evaluation of recent CodeLMs in automatically recommending code updates for Android apps (called AutoUpdate, herewith).
-As this is the first paper to explore CodeLM-based approaches to automatically recommend code updates for Android apps, no publicly available datasets of code updates in Android applications exist.
-To address this challenge, we have curated a unique dataset of paired updated methods from 3,195 Android apps, published on Google Play and hosted on GitHub, spanning the period from 2008 to 2022.
-This dataset provides a rich and diverse source of information, enabling us to rigorously assess the capabilities of CodeLMs in handling real-world code updates in Android applications.
-Utilizing this dataset, we train and evaluate various CodeLMs (i.e., CodeT5~\cite{wang2021codet5}, CodeBERT~\cite{feng2020codebert}, CodeGPT~\cite{lu1codexglue}, UniXcoder~\cite{guo2022unixcoder}) and three baselines (i.e., T5~\cite{raffel2020exploring}, AutoTransform~\cite{thongtanunam2022autotransform}, and Tufano~\ea~\cite{tufano2019learning}) to determine their effectiveness in recommending code updates for Android apps.
-We address the following four research questions:
+\emph{In this work}, we present the first extensive evaluation of recent CodeLMs in automatically recommending code updates.
+To ensure a comprehensive and rigorous assessment, we utilize two unique datasets of paired updated methods.
+The first dataset is extracted from 3,195 Android apps published on Google Play and hosted on GitHub, spanning the period from 2008 to 2022.
+The second dataset is an existing benchmark dataset from Pornprasit~\ea~\cite{pornprasit2023d}, which includes code updates from three diverse software projects: Android, Google, and Ovirt.
+These datasets provide a rich and diverse source of information, enabling us to rigorously assess the capabilities of CodeLMs in handling real-world code updates.
+To determine the effectiveness of CodeLMs in recommending code updates, we train and evaluate various CodeLMs (i.e., CodeT5~\cite{wang2021codet5}, CodeT5+\cite{wang2023codet5+}, CodeBERT\cite{feng2020codebert}, CodeGPT~\cite{lu1codexglue}, UniXcoder~\cite{guo2022unixcoder}) and two baselines (i.e., T5~\cite{raffel2020exploring}, AutoTransform~\cite{thongtanunam2022autotransform}).
+Our evaluation methodology is carefully designed to consider various factors that may impact the performance of CodeLMs.
+We take into account the temporal nature of code updates by evaluating the models in both time-wise and time-ignore scenarios.
+This allows us to assess the models’ ability to capture the evolutionary aspects of code changes.
+Furthermore, we analyze the performance of CodeLMs across different code update types, method sizes, and update complexities. we aim to uncover the strengths (\textbf{good}), limitations (\textbf{bad}), and areas for improvement (\textbf{missing}) of CodeLMs in handling diverse code update scenarios.
+We address the following five research questions:

 \begin{enumerate}[label={\bf(RQ\arabic*)}]